Ben Klassen: Views

-Personal beliefs

-Klassen was a natural hygienist who promoted a back to nature philosophy that espoused fresh air, clean water, sunshine and outdoor exercise.
+Klassen was also a natural hygienist who promoted a back to nature philosophy that espoused fresh air, clean water, sunshine and outdoor exercise.
 He recommended a raw food diet which consisted of fruits and vegetables and believed that medicine and processed foods create cancer inside the body.
 Klassen wrote that food must be "uncooked, unprocessed, unpreserved and not tampered with in any other way.
 This further means it must be organically grown without the use of chemicals."

-Klassen promoted "racial health" and natural hygiene principles, and he was influenced by the works of Herbert M. Shelton.
+Klassen promoted "racial health" and natural hygiene principles.
 Klassen believed that fasting would cleanse the body of toxins, and he also believed that a fruitarian raw food diet would cure disease.
 Klassen rejected the germ theory of disease and believed that modern medicine was a Jewish multi-billion-dollar fraud.
 Klassen contributed an introduction and a chapter on eugenics to Arnold DeVries' book Salubrious Living (1982).
 The book endorsed fasting, sunbathing, fruitarian and raw food dieting.
 Historian George Michael has written that "despite his advocacy of healthy nutrition, some of his associates claimed that in practice Klassen did not actually follow the "salubrious living" regimen, because he often ate red meat and ice cream."

-Klassen firmly opposed religion because he believed it was superstitious, and he described Christianity as a "Jewish creation" which was designed to unhinge white people by promoting a "completely perverted attitude" about life and nature.
-He rejected the afterlife as "nonsense".
-He argued that man's morality and sense of purpose is based on the laws of nature and racial loyalty.
-Klassen believed that the white race was the sole builder of civilization and all of the advanced civilizations which existed in antiquity were created by white people but they were destroyed because they practiced miscegenation.